 A blister will start with a pink spot on the point at which your foot is rubbing.
 This will then turn white as the pressure worsens and fluid gathers to protect the layer underneath your damaged skin.
 If you manage to leave your blister alone and avoid any further pressure on it, you should find it heals within three days to a week.

-How To Prevent Blisters On Feet
+How To Prevent Blisters On Feet When Hiking

 The best way of preventing blisters on feet is to keep them dry and choose good quality, well-fitting footwear.
+But there are a few other key ways to prevent blisters from ruining your adventures.
+Find them below.

-Choosing The Best Socks To Prevent Blisters
+1. Choosing The Best Socks For Walking To Prevent Blisters

-How can you find the best socks for walking, to prevent blisters on your feet?
+How can you find the best socks for walking to prevent blisters on your feet?

 Have a look at these tips: